Cookie Butter Cinnamon Star Bread

 This post might have affiliate links.
 For full details please see my disclosure policy.

 Hello, can we talk about how Christmas is in TWO WEEKS?
 Omg, I’m stressing.
 I have bought exactly zero presents and haven’t even had a Christmas-light drive.
-My dreams of gingerbread-making may have died with my will to wrap gifts and put Christmas lights above my front door. 🆘 On the other hand, I at least have Christmas brunch planned with this cookie butter cinnamon star bread.
+My dreams of mini gingerbread cookie making may have died with my will to wrap gifts and put Christmas lights above my front door.
+On the other hand, I at least have Christmas brunch planned with this bread.
 So…yay?

 Also, we get to go to The Nutcracker this weekend!
-I recently learned that The Nutcracker was a flop when it first premiered and wasn’t even popular until 1954.
-Did you know that??
-Poor Tchaikovsky.
-But, my aunt and her best friend made a ton of the costumes for the show this year, and we all get to go see them!
+My aunt and her best friend made a ton of the costumes for the show this year, and we all get to go see them!
 We’re going to party and drink and eat and drink and see The Nutcracker and then drink some more.
 I’m also going to get one of my tattoos touched up.
 Big things!

 On a side note, I don’t have high expectations for getting a Christmas present bought this weekend.
 Oh 🐳.

-Most of the ingredients you’ll need for cookie butter cinnamon star bread are things you’ll find in your pantry.
+Most of the ingredients you’ll need for this recipe are pantry staples.
 But, you will need some cookie butter, of course.
 Luckily, it’s super easy to find in most grocery stores these days!
+Other than that, grab some whole milk, active dry yeast, cinnamon, powdered sugar, granulated sugar, unsalted butter, vanilla extract, eggs, Kosher salt, and all purpose flour.

 Sweet dough